This year the Playford Trust will offer three (3) PhD scholarships for students planning to carry out research in its priority areas.

-Each year the Playford Trust awards two PhD scholarships intended to supplement an existing Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship for students planning to carry out research in the Trust’s priority areas.
+The scholarships are intended to supplement an existing Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship.

-- Students are commencing a PhD with The University of Adelaide, Flinders University or University of South Australia in the following priority areas for the Trust.
+Students must be undertaking their research with The University of Adelaide, Flinders University or the University of South Australia in the following priority areas for the Trust:

 - Agriculture and food production

 - Space and defence technology

 The scholarships are valued at $26,250 and are paid at the rate of $7,500 per annum for three-and-a-half years.

 Students must be commencing their PhD in the year of the scholarship or have commenced their PhD no earlier than August of the preceding year.

 The Trust will accept an application for an extension of time, subject to satisfactory progress and appropriate support from the university and the PhD supervisor.
 Approval of such an extension is not automatic.